Girl, Thunder Road, and Ash is Purest White.

 Note: parts of this article also ran on Set the Tape (link).

 I had never actually been to the BFI Southbank before these last few days.
 OK, that’s not strictly true, I’ve been inside the building numerous times over the years on brief wanders through the ground floor and noses into the (often ludicrously over-priced) shop.
 But I had never actually seen anything in or spent extended time at the BFI Southbank until this year’s pre-Festival screenings.
-Not unintentionally, mind, it’s just that my many trips to London over the years never managed to leave enough time to have a proper explore or see anything in the building – I am the only member of my family who is heavily into Film, and trips down here are usually family affairs – whilst the previous Festivals, thanks to my never turning up until the main part of them starts, just never had me cross paths with it.
+Not unintentionally, mind, it’s just that my many trips to London over the years never managed to leave enough time to have a proper explore or see anything in the building – I am the only member of my family who is heavily into Film, and trips down here are usually family affairs – whilst the previous Festivals, thanks to my not turning up until the main part of them started, just never had me cross paths with it.

 So, I’m already getting to tick off personal wishes this year!
 I have now been in all three of the building’s theatres, and each one seems to have been designed to resemble a different kind of non-multiplex screening room.
-NFT1 the boutique opulence of an old-fashioned theatre, NFT2 mimicking the sloped neck-craning of the Prince Charles Cinema but thankfully way more viewable and better designed, and NFT3 a press screening room with absolutely no legroom ever.
+NFT1 has the boutique opulence of an old-fashioned theatre, NFT2 mimicking the sloped neck-craning of the Prince Charles Cinema but thankfully way more viewable and better designed, and NFT3 is a press screening room with absolutely no legroom ever.
 It sounds incredibly nerdy, and that’s because it is, but I always love visiting non-multiplex cinemas whenever the chance comes along specifically for this kind of design work.
 There’s a personality to the hodgepodge that sticks out from the uniformity of your chain cinemas, where you can see how those responsible for the designs have tried to spruce up the viewing experience or had to work around spatial restrictions.
 I find it adds something to the films I have to cover, an additional layer for me to appreciate.
 Looking forward to returning to the Picturehouse Central in two days’ time.
 But for now, the last day of pre-Festival screenings.

 Premiered Un Certain Regard at this year’s Cannes and already selected as Belgium’s entry into the Best Foreign Film race at next year’s Oscars, Girl (Grade: B-) is clearly being groomed for big things and more cynical folk than I could even accuse it of being foreign Oscar Bait.
 Lukas Dhont’s debut feature (playing at this particular Festival in the appropriate First Feature Competition category) follows 16-year-old Lara (Victor Polster), who lives with her single father (Arieh Worthalter) and 6-year-old brother, at a very difficult time in her life.
 Lara and her family have just moved across Belgium in order for her to attend one of the country’s most prestigious dance academies, and she’s also preparing for the long gruelling process of finally being able to transition her body into that of a woman’s.
 At the moment, she’s unashamedly out to everybody, that part of her identity is never in question and her doting father is trying his best to be her rock throughout the process, but the fact that her body is still that of a man’s is taking a heavy psychological toll on her whilst her ballet training is taking a heavy physical toll on her body too, potentially putting her operation in jeopardy.